CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="InstanceAPI..deleteInstance"></a>

 ### InstanceAPI~deleteInstance(id) ⇒ <code>Promise</code>
-deletes an existing instance within civo
+deletes an existing instance within civo [DELETE]

 **Kind**: inner method of [<code>InstanceAPI</code>](#InstanceAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error